Types of review

 This most often happens when a proposed activity is a quality improvement activity, or “practice” instead of research.
 These non-research activities are usually intended to identify and control specific problems or improve programs or services.
 Practice includes interventions that are expected to enhance the well-being of a person through diagnosis or treatment and are not intended to provide generalizable results.

-- Observation of public behavior when the researchers interact with the children
+- Observation of public behavior of children when the researchers interact in the activities being observed

 Research activities that (1) present no more than minimal risk* to human subjects and (2) involve only procedures listed in one or more of the categories below may be reviewed by the IRB through the expedited review procedure.

-NOTE: Expedited refers to the type of review – it is performed by the Chair of the Board or an appointed Member instead of the entire Board at a meeting.
+NOTE: Expedited refers to the type of review – it is performed by the HSRO and may be reviewed by another experienced reviewer instead of the entire Board at a meeting.
 In spite of the name, it does NOT mean you can request this to make the IRB process go more quickly.
-There are very specific conditions under which a submission can be reviewed in this manner.
+There are very specific conditions under which a submission can be reviewed in this manner, it is not a type of review that an Investigator can request.

 * Minimal risk means that the risks of harm anticipated in the proposed research are not greater, considering probability and magnitude, than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests